briankesten/p3/readme.md

     1. Made the application look nice
     2. Gave the user generation more options: birthdate, location, profile text, password, and email
     3. Validated all input using Laravel validation
+    4. XKCD Password Generator converter (added 10/22/2015) because of extension
+    5. Authored a simple custom package to Packagist (netcare/passbuilder) and utilized it in project

 ## Outside code
 * Bootstrap: http://getbootstrap.com/